samaswin87/pg_sql_triggers/docs/usage-guide.md

    - **Trigger Name**: Lowercase letters, numbers, and underscores only
    - **Table Name**: The PostgreSQL table to attach the trigger to
    - **Function Name**: The PostgreSQL function name (must match the function body)
+   - **Timing**: When the trigger fires - BEFORE (before constraint checks) or AFTER (after constraint checks)
    - **Events**: Select one or more events (INSERT, UPDATE, DELETE, TRUNCATE)
    - **Function Body**: The complete PostgreSQL function definition
    - **Version**: Starting version number (default: 1)
    - **Enabled**: Whether the trigger should be enabled initially
    - **Environments**: Optional environment restrictions
    - **Condition**: Optional WHEN condition for the trigger
-3. Preview the generated DSL and migration code
+3. Preview the generated DSL and migration code (includes timing and condition display)
 4. Create the trigger files

 The generator creates: